 Service recovery situations: Patients who had negative experiences or declined appointments previously need human engagement to address objections and rebuild trust.

-The Hybrid Model: Best Practice for Multi-Location Groups
+Why Is a Hybrid Model Best Practice for Multi-Location Groups?

 The evidence points toward a hybrid approach as optimal for healthcare groups operating at scale.